 Website & Email Hosting

 Hosting can be simple or complicated.
-You want something that gives you back your time, has robust customer support, and user-friendly.
+You want something that gives you back your time, has robust customer support, and is user-friendly.
 A hosting provider should give you the least amount of headaches.

 Our site owner, Andrew, has even spoken about this on his other blog.
 I also use their service to host my site, and it’s first-rate.